skylerstpierre/CardiovascularDiseaseClassification/README.md

 conda env create -f environment.yml
 ```

+The code was executed on Ubuntu 22.04.2 LTS using the conda environment defined by `environment.yml`.

 ## Data preparation

 `CardioPhenoBiobank.py` extracts the cardiovascular features and disease diagnoses we selected from the entire UK Biobank database.
 Spark SQL is used to gather the features and then after converting to a Pandas dataframe we remove missing values and consolidate any arrayed features into one column, e.g. taking the mean of four consecutive blood pressure measurements.